billtrust/iam-docker-run/README.md

 ### Adding a portmap

-This is a direct match to the `docker run -p` argument, for example:
+You can use `--portmap` or `-p`, which is a direct match to the `docker run -p` argument, for example:

 ```shell
 $ iam_docker_run \